 Evaluation can be a powerful tool to inform decision-making and tell us whether our collective work to improve health is having the impact we’re aiming for.
 The Health Fund strives to achieve tangible outcomes and lasting impact for Michigan residents, and we know the best measure of success is through the successes of our grant partners.
 To that end, we integrate evaluation and evaluative thinking into all of our work at the Health Fund, collaborating closely with our grantees to measure success and build evaluation capacity.

-Our evaluation strategy is led by Rory Neuner and supported by John Slocum.
-We are happy to schedule time to talk to current and prospective grantees to discuss evaluation and/or review any aspect of your project evaluation plan.
-To learn more, contact us.
+Our evaluation strategy is led by Rory Neuner.
+She is happy to schedule time to talk to current and prospective grantees to discuss evaluation and/or review any aspect of your project evaluation plan.
+To learn more, give her a call or send her an email.

 Evaluation is a priority across the Health Fund’s grant portfolio, but we do not require formal evaluation plans from grantees or applicants.
 Instead, we tailor our approach to our each of our five grantmaking programs and the needs of those grantees.